 Want to take a short drive and get out of Melbourne for a change of scenery?
-Let me give you some suggestions from a long-time resident here.
+Let me give you some suggestions, from a long-time resident here.
 These are 6 of the best day trips from Melbourne, all much-loved and iconic sites that locals and tourists enjoy.
 They are all an easy drive from the city, where you can appreciate nature and some awesome activities for the whole family.

 Explore Rural Victoria

-Get out of Melbourne and explore a little of rural Victoria and get in touch with nature.
-These 6 best day trips from Melbourne, all within a 2 hour drive from the city are sure to delight.
-Whether you are looking for beaches, wildlife, hiking, pampering, or fun with the kids, I’ve got you covered.
+Get out of Melbourne and explore a little of rural Victoria.
+Get in touch with nature with one of these 6 best day trips from Melbourne, which are all under 2 hours drive from the city.
+Whether you are looking for beaches, mountains, wildlife, hiking, relaxation, or fun with the kids, I’ve got you covered.

-Of course, if you prefer a short stay for a couple of days, all of these locations offer various types of accommodation to suit your needs, so you can enjoy these magnificent places a little longer.
+Of course, if you prefer a short stay for a couple of days, all of these locations offer various types of accommodation, so you can enjoy these magnificent places a little longer.

 1. Sovereign Hill, Ballarat